soulzcore/iacc_python_2018/week1/11 - Functions.md

 **Providing input via the console**

-> Raw Input is a Python built in function
+> Input is a Python built in function

 >It presents a prompt to the user during runtime, gets input from
 > the user and presents it to the program as a string.